-In the alternative, if the Plan Commission finds that the proposal meets the approval standards, it should forward Zoning Map Amendment IDs 28.022 - 00319 and 28.022 - 00320 to the Common Council with a recommendation of approval for the purpose of rezoning 222 N. Charter Street from the TR-U2 (Traditional Residential - Urban 2) District to PD(GDP-SIP) (Planned Development (General Development Plan, Specific Implementation Plan)) District.
+In the alternative, if the Plan Commission finds that the proposal meets the approval standards, it should forward Zoning Map Amendment IDs to the Common Council with a recommendation of approval for the purpose of rezoning 222 N. Charter Street from the TR-U2 (Traditional Residential - Urban 2) District to PD(GDP-SIP) (Planned Development (General Development Plan - Specific Implementation Plan)) District.
+It should also recommend approval of the Official Map Amendment to the Common Council.
 Additionally, the Plan Commission should find the standards met and approve the requested demolition permit.
 These recommendations are subject to the input at the public hearing and the comments and conditions recommended by reviewing agencies.